 Gaining insight into what matters to your team is important for several reasons.
 First, you want your team to feel heard and you need to create an opportunity to allow that to happen.
 Second, you need to get some quick wins, some action, and you need to have your team “all rowing in the same direction.”
 This is how you accomplish all of those important pieces.

-So let’s diving into this.
+So let’s dive into this.
 The first thing you are going to do is you are going to ask them a series of questions.
 You want each person on your team to answer the questions individually and submit them to you.
 Do not make this a discussion, because you are going to need to compile the details and reflect back.
 (Emails will serve you well here.)
 But I will dive into all of those details a bit later.
 Let’s focus on the questions right now.
 What are you going to ask:

 1. What needs to change?**